hahnlab/CAFE5/docs/tutorial/tutorial.md

 of gene copies in gene families to deviate from the true ones, possibly leading to a downstream overestimation of λ.
 In order to account for assembly errors, CAFE can estimate the error distribution of a dataset without any external data, which can then be used in λ analyses.
+To estimate the error distribution, add the -e parameter:

 `$ cafexp -i filtered_cafe_input.txt -t mammals_tree.txt -e`

 In the results directory, you should find the file Base_error_model.txt.
-The file looks like this:
+The file looks something like this:

 maxcnt: 140
 cntdiff: -1 0 1
-0 0 0.95 0.047
+0 0 0.953105 0.0468951
-1 0.047 0.91 0.047
+1 0.0468951 0.90621 0.0468951

-This simply indicates that the error model has been calculated to be 0.047.
+This simply indicates that the error model has been calculated to be approximately 0.047.
+The value that CAFE calculated as epsilon is assumed to be equally likely to cause a smaller or larger family size than observed.

 With this file in hand, you can now estimate λ values once again.
-Let us estimate three different λ values, now with an error model:
+Let us estimate three different λ values, now with an error model.
+Pass the new error model as a parameter to the -e parameter:

 `$ cp results/Base_error_model.txt error_model_047.txt`
 `$ cafexp -i filtered_cafe_input.txt -t mammals_tree.txt -y separate_lambdas.txt -eerror_model_047.txt`

-After CAFE finishes running, you can check the three λ estimates using the specified error model (reports/run7 report.cafe): 0.01162034494707, 0.00258542894348, and 0.00106942303815.
+After CAFE finishes running, you can check the three λ estimates using the specified error model (results/Base_results.txt): 0.0096455011174017, 0.0023855337206497, and 0.00066023323972255.
 As you can see, the three values are lower than when no error model was employed.
 This is accordance with the fact that error in genome assembly and gene annotation should artefactually inflate the rate of gene family evolution, and therefore controlling for it should lead to smaller estimates of λ.
 Nevertheless, the estimate of λ for human, chimpanzee, and their ancestor is still larger than the other two λs – and so the acceleration of gene family evolution in these species is still a result despite correction for error.

-19